 While Smith has great explosive capacity, he doesn’t consistently bring an elite first step.
 Being a nose tackle, he can’t always attack downhill, as he has to maintain discipline on early downs.
 But even on running downs, his lack of elite functional explosiveness can inhibit his ability to win at contact.
 Ideally, he’d win at initial contact more often.
 To do this, he can better channel his burst and manage his pads to hold ground.

-Going further, although Smith has high-end power capacity, that power capacity isn’t quite elite, either.
-His average length puts a slight cap on that capacity.
+Going further, although Smith has high-end power capacity, he can more consistently apply it.
+His non-elite length puts a slight cap on that capacity.
 And his leg drive does stall out at times when his pad level is too high.
 Additionally, Smith doesn’t always show elite lower-body strength.
 He can be moved off his spot by double-teams.
 Of course, leverage also has a large hand in this flaw.

 Not only does Smith’s tendency to pop up upright at contact stall power exertions, but it also makes him easier to get under and relocated by centers.
 Smith needs to do a better job maintaining leverage on moving blocks, as he can easily drift upfield if he doesn’t have proper pad level.
 The Michigan DT can be surprisingly easy to control with his upright alignment and high pad level.
 And losses at the snap can be difficult to recover from.